Maria Chin Abdullah

 Maria Chin binti Abdullah (Jawi: مارية چين بنت عبدالله; born 1956 in United Kingdom) also known as Mary Chin Cheen Lian (陳清蓮 (陈清莲, Tân Chheng-liân, Can4 Cing1 Lin4, Chén Qīnglián)) is a Malaysian politician and social activist who served as the Member of Parliament (MP) for Petaling Jaya from May 2018 to November 2022.
-She is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) opposition coalition.
+She is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) ruling coalition.
 She also held the Bersih rally and formed the Coalition for Clean and Fair Elections 2.0 (Bersih 2.0) and All Women's Action Society (AWAM) non-governmental organisations (NGOs).
 She served as the Chairperson of Bersih 2.0 from 2013 to 2018, the Chairperson of AWAM and the Executive Director of the Persatuan Kesedaran Komuniti Selangor (Empower).
 As a social activist, she champions both the women and human rights.

 Family

 Maria met Mohamad Yunus bin Lebai Ali, a Malaysian student activist of the 1970s.
 Yunus Ali was in exile and was a former Palestine Liberation Organisation (PLO) freedom fighter.
 In 1987 Yunus Ali was detained as a result of Operation Lalang, where the Internal Security Act was used against 106 other social activists and politicians.
 They were married in 1992, three years after Yunus was released in 1989.
 Maria converted to Islam then.
 Yunus died in 2010 from lupus.
 The couple has three sons, namely, Azumin Mohamad Yunus, Aziman Maria and Azemi Maria.